wangxiaoyunanne/docs/source/hive_sparse_graph_trend_filtering.html.md

 However, SFL is hard to work on dynamic graphs, which will change the topology of the graph.
 The residual graph includes a swapping edge value (see pseudocode above) and we need to know the how the new graph will be in order to allocate enough memory space for the new edges and vertices.

 ### Notes on larger datasets

-> What if the dataset was larger than can fit into GPU memory or the aggregate GPU memory of multiple GPUs on a node?
-What implications would that have on performance?
-What support would Gunrock need to add?

 SFL renormalization can be done without having its temporary arrays on the same GPU, but extra communication costs are needed, if these arrays are on different GPU memory.
 No specific support would Gunrock need to add to fulfill SFL renormalization on larger dataset.